Crock Pot Ham Recipe

 - 4 tablespoons Dijon mustard

-- 1 cup cherry juice (You can use pineapple juice or even maple syrup.
-I had to use cherry juice because I left the pineapple juice at the grocery store.)
+- 1 cup [ineapple or cherry juice (I had to use cherry juice because I left the pineapple juice at the grocery store.)

 Mix together fruit juice and mustard.